Managing Up Map · Leadership Cartography™

 Managing up breaks down when you're operating without system governance.

-Modern leadership is no longer task supervision—it's governing direction, interpreting signals, and maintaining coordination across levels.
+Modern leadership is no longer task supervision.
+It's governing direction, interpreting signals, and maintaining coordination across levels.
 When upward leadership friction appears, it's usually a breakdown in one of three core governance areas.

 Invisible Priorities